 What that SEO person did for £500 a month I don’t know, but that is not for this blog.

 They paid the SEO person because it was easier for them than putting words on a screen and hitting publish, or hiring a writer.

-Fourthly What you do need to do it get your website set up correctly from the beginning, that is where the SEO gold is for most coworking spaces and other small to medium businesses.
+Lastly, What you need to do is get your website set up correctly from the beginning.
+That is where the SEO gold is for most coworking spaces and other small to medium businesses.

 Further trusted guidance on SEO

 To help you on your way read this post here by my mates at Jammy Digital – 11 Reasons You’re NOT Ranking in Google & How To Fix It.

 We talked about SEO, which is a new thing.